Advantages of fusion

 No risk of meltdown: A Fukushima-type nuclear accident is not possible in a tokamak fusion device.
 It is difficult enough to reach and maintain the precise conditions necessary for fusion—if any disturbance occurs, the plasma cools within seconds and the reaction stops.
 The quantity of fuel present in the vessel at any one time is enough for a few seconds only and there is no risk of a chain reaction.

-Cost: The power output of the kind of fusion reactor that is envisaged for the second half of this century would likely be similar to that of a fission reactor (i.e., between 1 and 1.7 gigawatts).
+Cost: The power output of the kind of fusion reactor that is envisaged for the future would likely be similar to that of a fission reactor (i.e., between 1 and 1.7 gigawatts).
 The average cost per kilowatt of electricity can not yet be extrapolated, however, as this would require the operational experience which will only be available after ITER has been operated for some years.
 As with many new technologies, costs will be more expensive at first, when the technology is new, and gradually less expensive as economies of scale bring the costs down.

 The ideal future energy mix for the planet would be based on a variety of generation methods instead of a large reliance on one source.
 As a new source of carbon-free baseload electricity, producing no long-lived radioactive waste, fusion could make a positive contribution to the challenges of resource availability, reduced carbon emissions, and fission waste disposal and safety issues.